n3m3s7s/yajit/README.md

 - `3` crop
 - `4` resize to fit

-If you're using mode `2` or `3` for image cropping you need to specify the reference position:
+If you're using mode `2` or `3` for image cropping you need to specify the reference position (gravity):

 	+---+---+---+
 	| 1 | 2 | 3 |